mozart/mozart.github.io/history/index.md

 ## Mozart Board

 Previously, Mozart development was overseen by a board of senior community members.
-Development is now largely overseen by [Peter Van Roy](http://www.info.ucl.ac.be/people/cvvanroy.html).
+Development is now managed by the [PLDC Research Group](http://www.info.ucl.ac.be/~pvr/pldc.html) at UCL.

 Past board members include:

 <table width="100%">